mrolli/puppet-module-skeleton/README.md

     cd puppet-module-skeleton
     find skeleton -type f | git checkout-index --stdin --force --prefix="$HOME/.puppet/var/puppet-module/" --

+The very last command is covered by the install.sh script within the toplevel directory.

 ## Usage

 Then just generate your new module structure like so: